-- Please choose one of the following prompts and respond in 250-300 words:
+3. Required of all applicants.
+Please choose one of the following prompts and respond in 200-250 words:

-- In The Boy Who Harnessed the Wind, William Kamkwamba, Class of 2014, reflects on constructing a windmill from recycled materials to power the electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
-What drives you to create and what do you hope to make, or have you already made?
+C. In The Boy Who Harnessed the Wind, William Kamkwamba ’14 reflects on constructing a windmill from recycled materials to power electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
+What drives you to create and what do you hope to make or have you made?

 Dartmouth Application Deadlines

 Students may also submit a Peer Recommendation with their application.

 While this is not required for an application to be accepted, Dartmouth strongly recommends that students submit one.

 It is a statement written in of support of the student’s candidacy, completed by anyone the applicant considers a peer.
 Examples include “a classmate or teammate; brother, sister, or cousin; a co-worker; a friend met at summer school or summer camp; lab or debate partner.”
 It should not be someone who has acted in a supervisory or oversight role in the student’s life.

 If you dream of getting into Dartmouth, there are a handful of things that can give students an edge in the competition.

 Below, we’ll cover seven different options that our research shows give Dartmouth applicants a leg up during the admissions process.

 Dartmouth considers “demonstrated interest” during the admission process.
 Students who make a campus visit, contact an admissions officer, connect with the college on social media, attend any local presentations by admissions officials such as at college fairs, and so on will likely have an advantage of students who do not demonstrate such interest.